qiboteam/qibo/doc/source/examples.rst

   should be an array or ``tf.Tensor`` of shape ``(2, 2)``.
-* :class:`qibo.base.gates.VariationalLayer`: Accepts a list of ``float`` parameters with length compatible to the number of one qubit rotations implemented by the layer.
+* :class:`qibo.base.gates.VariationalLayer`: Accepts a list of ``float`` parameters with length compatible to the number of one qubit rotations implemented by the layer, for example:

-The list given to ``circuit.set_parameters()`` should contain the proper types of parameters for the gates that are updated otherwise errors will be raised.
-Specifically for the case of the ``VariationalLayer`` gate the user may give the parameters as a flat list, for example:

 .. code-block:: python